Uniliva/uni-salva/docs/developer-notes/05-mensageria/01-kafka/01 - Tutorial.md

 ## 9. Fluxograma do fluxo Kafka

-A seguir, um exemplo visual do fluxo completo de uma mensagem no Kafka, com a sequência correta:

 ```mermaid
 flowchart LR
     A[Producer cria a mensagem] --> B[Producer autentica a conexão com certificado]